tumregels/asciiviewer/README.md

     (asciiviewer) $ pyinstaller --clean --noconfirm ./asciiviewer.spec

-The executable can be found under `dist` folder.
+The above step will create an executable under the `dist` folder.

 __Important__ - single file executables can be called from terminal with or without file path